yxlee245/kaggle-titanic/README.md

 ```
 mlflow ui
 ```
-and access http://localhost:5000 on your browser.
+and access http://localhost:5000 on your browser.<br>
 You should see something like this if the MLFLow UI is started up successfully:
 ![mlflow-ui](imgs/mlflow-ui.jpg)